-Covid-19: Centre allows few shops to open with conditions; India records largest single-day spike
+Coronavirus: India’s tally crosses 24,500, toll rises to 775; Centre exempts few shops from lockdown

-The total number of cases in India reached 23,452 on Friday evening and the toll rose to 723, the health ministry’s data showed.
+The total number of cases in India reached 24,506 on Saturday morning and the toll rose to 775, the health ministry’s data showed.

 Meanwhile, the Centre has issued an order relaxing lockdown guidelines to allow the functioning of select shops within and outside municipal areas.
 However, the exemptions will not apply to the shops in malls, coronavirus hotspots and containment zones.